Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Error Analysis

-In \S\ref{sec:exp1}, we describe our Constructional NLI experiments, which find that GPT-4o and GPT-o1 are extremely proficient at Constructional NLI (CxNLI) while GPT-3.5 lags behind substantially.
-In \S\ref{sec:exp2}, we find a similar trend for challenge NLI (CxNLI-challenge), but show that even GPT-4o and GPT-o1 do not perform well on CxNLI-challenge examples.
-For example, though its performance on the CxNLI resultative is near perfect, it struggles with CxNLI-challenge false positives for the resultative in some cases, as shown below. \ex. \textbf{Premise:} \textit{I bought the apples fresh.} \\ \textbf{Hypothesis:} \textit{The apples were completely fresh before I bought them.} \\ \textbf{Correct Response:} Entailment\\ \textbf{Model Response:} Contradiction\\
+In Exp \hyperref[sec:exp1]{1}, we describe our CxNLI experiments, which find that GPT-4o, GPT-o1 and Llama 3 70B are extremely proficient at CxNLI while GPT-3.5 and Llama 3 8B lag behind substantially.
+In Exp \hyperref[sec:exp2]{2}, we show that all our tested models do not perform well when tested on our CxNLI-Distinction dataset with five additional, syntactically identical Cxns.
+For example, though GPT-4o's performance on the CxNLI \textsc{resultative} is near perfect, it struggles to demonstrate understanding of the syntactically identical \textsc{depictive:} \ex. \textbf{Premise:} \textit{I bought the apples fresh.} \\ \textbf{Hypothesis:} \textit{The apples were completely fresh before I bought them.} \\ \textbf{Correct Response:} Entailment\\ \textbf{Model Response:} Contradiction

 Here, we investigate if some Cxns are harder for LLMs than others.
-In Figure \ref{fig:cnliscores} we report the accuracy by Cxn in our CxNLI and CxNLI-challenge datasets.\footnote{Accuracies are from the highest performing prompt.} In general, the same Cxns are difficult across the CxNLI and CxNLI-challenge datasets.
-Overall, we see that \textsc{let-alone} and \textsc{comparative-correlative} are the weakest Cxns for GPT-4o, though it is strong across the board with a minimum accuracy of 88\%.
-We show an example of GPT-4o misunderstanding the scale of \textsc{let-alone} in Example \ref{ex:cnli-error}. \ex. \textbf{Premise:} \textit{Beecher's reputation as a preacher, let alone as a Man of God, was not universally accepted.} \\ \textbf{Hypothesis:} \textit{Beecher's reputation as a Man of God was easier to accept than his reputation as a preacher.} \\ \textbf{Correct Response:} Contradiction\\ \textbf{Model Response:} Entailment \\ GPT-3.5 is much more variable by Cxn, with a maximum accuracy of 92\% for the \textsc{conative} and a minimum of 67\% for \textsc{let-alone}.
+Among Cxns from Exp.
+1, \textsc{let-alone} and \textsc{comparative-correlative} are the weakest Cxns for GPT-4o, though it is strong across the board with a minimum accuracy of 88\%.
+GPT-3.5 is much more variable by Cxn, with a maximum accuracy of 92\% for the \textsc{conative} and a minimum of 67\% for \textsc{let-alone}.
+We show an example of GPT-4o misunderstanding the scale of \textsc{let-alone} in Example \ref{ex:cnli-error}.